encode/django-rest-framework/docs/api-guide/permissions.md

 REST framework permissions also support object-level permissioning.
 Object level permissions are used to determine if a user should be allowed to act on a particular object, which will typically be a model instance.

 Object level permissions are run by REST framework's generic views when `.get_object()` is called.
 As with view level permissions, an `exceptions.PermissionDenied` exception will be raised if the user is not allowed to act on the given object.

+If you're writing your own views and want to enforce object level permissions, you'll need to explicitly call the `.check_object_permissions(request, obj)` method on the view at the point at which you've retrieved the object.
+This will either raise a `PermissionDenied` or `NotAuthenticated` exception, or simply return if the view has the appropraite permissions.

 ## Setting the permission policy